andreasmuelder/statecharts.online/index.md

 ---

-## State Machines Aren’t Scary
+## State Machines Aren't Scary

-Once you start using state machines, you’ll realize they’re not some abstract, academic concept—they're a practical and readable way to design systems that respond to real-world events.
+Once you start using state machines, you'll realize they're not some abstract, academic concept—they're a practical and readable way to design systems that respond to real-world events.

-In the next chapters, we’ll explore how to model richer behavior using powerful concepts like hierarchy, modes, conditions, and events—without getting lost in theory.
+In the next chapters, we'll explore how to model richer behavior using powerful concepts like hierarchy, modes, conditions, and events—without getting lost in theory.

-Let’s keep it simple, visual, and focused on solving real problems.
+Let's keep it simple, visual, and focused on solving real problems.

 # Chapter 2: States, Transitions, and Events

 At the heart of every statechart are **states**, **transitions**, and **events**.
 These core elements describe how your system behaves, how it reacts, and how it evolves over time in response to inputs.
-Let’s break them down step by step.
+Let's break them down step by step.

 ---

 ## States

 A **state** represents a specific situation or mode your system can be in.
-Think of states like “Idle,” “Processing,” or “Error.”
-At any point during execution, your system is in one or more active states, depending on whether you’re modeling simple logic or more complex concurrent behavior.
+Think of states like "Idle," "Processing," or "Error."
+At any point during execution, your system is in one or more active states, depending on whether you're modeling simple logic or more complex concurrent behavior.

 States are not just passive flags—they can do work.
 You can define actions that run when:
 - A state is **entered**